kheaactua/capicxx-dbus-example/README.md

 ```
 dbus-daemon: /usr/local/lib/libdbus-1.so.3: version `LIBDBUS_PRIVATE_1.12.2' not found (required by dbus-daemon)
 ```
-it means that your DBus isn't installed properly.
-This is likely a result of the install script above installing DBus over a previously installed version.
-While it now attempts to first uninstall DBus, if that didn't work, uninstall DBus with apt, run the DBus installer from the script above, and launch the
-service:
+it means that your system DBus is conflicting with the patched DBus.
+Ensure you're using the patched dbus (check this with the `ldd` command), and ensure DBus is running:

 ```sh
 sudo dbus-daemon --system
 ```

+## Notes:
+- I suspect I should change the DBus version to match the system version, or that I'm not installing it properly, or shouldn't force it as much as I am to use the patched version.

 [modeline]: # ( vim: set fenc=utf-8 spell spl=en ts=2 sw=2 expandtab sts=0 ff=unix : )